A Family Tree supports the practice of qualified families adopting children who wait for permanency in the United States foster care system.

 Once your home study has been accepted by a child's case worker, you will wait to hear whether you are being considered for matching and placement.
 Note that in many cases there may be multiple families hoping to adopt the same child.
 You will likely receive more detailed information about the child, and will be invited for case conferences (over phone or Zoom) to review and discuss the child's situation in more detail.
 In most cases your AFT case worker will be on these calls.

 Once you have been approved for a child match, you and your child will meet.
-In some cases the meetings take place in your child's current home, and in some cases the child may be brought to you here in Hawai'i.
+In some cases you will be asked to travel to and spend time in your child's current place of residence, and in some cases the child may be brought to you here in Hawai'i.
 In most cases there will be a get to know you period, during which AFT will provide supervision.
-In some cases you will be asked to travel to and spend time in your child's current place of residence.

 Once your child has been permanently placed with you, your case will go to court for adoption finalization.
 In some cases this process takes place before your child moves in to your home.
 In all cases post placement supervision and reporting is required for at least one (1) year.

 It is difficult to gauge the length of time required to complete a foster adoption.
-Considerations include: length of time it takes you to complete the home study paperwork, pre-adoption training, and home study interviews.
-The time it takes for you to identify the child you feel most prepared to love and nuture is difficult to determine.
+Considerations include: length of time it takes you to complete the home study paperwork, pre-adoption training, and home study interviews and/or the time it takes for you to identify the child you feel most prepared to love and nurture is difficult to determine.
 Many of the children waiting for families are older, are part of sibling groups, or have challenges that require parents to commit to on-going support services.
 Families who are open to these factors are likely to have an easier time identifying and being approved for a child.

 You will pay for the AFT home study and training.
-In most cases, these fees are reimbursed by your child's sending entity.
-In most cases, stipends are provided by your child's sending entity, which cover on-going supervision and in some cases, medical insurance and other expenses.
-In many cases families adopting through the foster care system incur little or no expense once all reimbursements have been paid.
-AFT charges a $1,000 basic Foster Care case support fee.
-This fee may be reimbursed by you child's sending state.
+In some cases, these fees are reimbursed by your child's sending entity.
+In some cases, stipends are provided by your child's sending entity, which cover on-going supervision and in some cases, medical insurance and other expenses.
+AFT also charges a $2,000 annual Foster Care case support fee.

 Families wishing to consider adopting a foster child should be able to complete and be approved to adopt, meeting the basic adoption requirements which are standard for all adoptions.
 These include but are not limited to: